Turingg/Mimak/README.md

-# Mimak
+# Turingg Mimak

-Mimak is a micro-library that makes detection of MIME type for files DRYer.
+Turingg Mimak is a micro-library that makes detection of MIME type for files DRYer.

 I made Mimak while working on a disk scanning tool.
 I have re-written the code for that tool multiple times so far and each time I rewrote the MIME type detection logic from scratch.
 This put me into a